jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 In the server configuration file, rule conditions are expressed in a `<ruleConditions/>` XML element with zero to many `<ruleCondition/>` XML elements.
-Each `<ruleCondition/>` XML element contains a `<name/>` XML element for the name of the rule condition and the `<value/>` XML element of the value assigned to the rule condition.
+Each `<ruleCondition/>` XML element contains a `<name/>` XML element for the name of the rule condition and the `<value/>` XML element for the value assigned to the rule condition.

 Partial server configuration file example: